La Victoria, Texas

 La Victoria is a census-designated place (CDP) in Starr County, Texas, United States.
+As of the 2020 census, La Victoria had a population of 176.
 La Victoria underwent some changes prior to the 2010 census.
 It gained area, had portions taken to form new CDPs, and lost additional area.
 Only a small part of 2010 La Victoria CDP was within the 2000 La Victoria CDP.
-The population was only 171 at the 2010 census, a decline from the figure of 1,683 tabulated at the 2000 census.